ProvaSolo/Group7/Project Documentation/nxps32k358_lpspi.md

 The NXP S32K358 LPSPI (Low Power Serial Peripheral Interface) is a QEMU device model that emulates the SPI peripheral of the S32K358 microcontroller.
 It supports full-duplex SPI communication, programmable FIFO buffers, multiple chip select lines, and interrupt-driven operation.

-This document provides a detailed explanation of the implementation in the `.c` and `.h` files.

 ---

 ## Header File: `nxps32k358_lpspi.h`